 A container is nothing but a set of processes on the operating system.
-A container works in complete isolation from other processes/containers through Linux kernel features, such as cgroups
+A container works in complete isolation from other processes/containers through Linux kernel features, such as cgroups, chroot, UnionFS, and namespaces,.

 This means you’ll only pay for one physical host, install one OS, and run as many containers as your hardware can handle.
 Reducing the number of operating systems that you need to run on the same host means less storage, memory and CPU wasted.